Nudin/mpv-script-directory/README.md

 	  interpreted as platform independent.
 	- `stars`: The number of stars the project's repository has on github/gitlab
 	- `sharedrepo`: Boolean, `True` if the tool shares a repository with other tools
-	- `install`: Install method, currently only `git` is supported
+	- `install`: Install method, currently only `git` is supported by mplug
 	- `git`: If `install` is `git` this should be set to the cloneable url
-	- `gitdir`: Name for local directory to clone the git repo in.
+	- `gitdir`: If `install` is `git`: Name for local directory to clone the git repo in.
 Needed to support scripts sharing a git repo.
 	- `scriptfiles`: List of files from source that should be installed in the script folder.
+	- `install-notes`: Text that will be displayed after install.
 - The directory is initially created by scraping the [wiki page](https://github.com/mpv-player/mpv/wiki/User-Scripts).
 This is done by
   `scrapewiki.py` – in the future the directory should be updated directly and the scraping script should therefore become obsolete.
 Maybe it can be